ratwolfzero/hopalong_python/README.md

 This program comes in three versions:

 Basic hopalong
 Version: Calculates and displays the Hopalong attractor.

 Advanced Version:
 The advanced version additionally tracks the pixel hit count (density) to control the rendering via the colormap andgenerates detailed statistics regarding pixel hit counts and their distribution.

 Chunked version:
-Version with breaking computations into chunks to optimize memory management, thus avoiding memory swap RAM--SSD.
+Version with calculations divided into chunks to optimize memory management, thus avoiding memory swapping between RAM and SSD.
-Increase in speed.
-The computing time with very high number of iterations (num) now increases proportionally to the number of iterations, which corresponds to the expected behavior.
-However this version works also fine with less iterations.
+Speed ​​increase.
+The calculation time with very high iteration number (num) now increases proportionally to the iteration number, which is the expected behavior.
+However, this version also works perfectly with few iterations.

 Performance optimization by using the Numba @njit (nopython=true) decorator for trajectory calculation, trajectory image population etc.

-Avoiding Numpy vectorization, parallelization with Python zip and Numba prange is obviously the fastest solution with @njit decorator and avoids race conditions caused by prange
+Avoiding Numpy vectorization, parallelization with Numba / Numna prange, parallel iteration with Python zip is obviously the fastest solution using the @njit decorator and avoids race conditions caused by prange

 ## User Input